Armed Forces Day, Third Saturday in May

 Armed Forces Day is Fast Approaching

-Usually, Mother's Day weekend marks the beginning of a series of observations — including Military Spouse Appreciation Day on Friday prior — that culminate in Armed Forces Day.
+Usually Mother's Day weekend marks the beginning of a series of observations, beginning with Military Spouse Appreciation Day on the previous Friday, that culminate in Armed Forces Day.

 The Brief History of Armed Forces Day